motivware/nomadauto/README.md

 # README
 # Motivware CRM

-Motivware is a web-based sales crm application that provides the capability for managing their daily routine by creating tasks, creating contacts and more coming soon.
+Motivware is a web-based sales crm application that provides the capability for creating tasks, creating contacts and more coming soon.

 # Tech Stack
 - [Ruby on Rails](https://guides.rubyonrails.org/)